 In the database properties blade that appears to the right, click Settings and then click Firewall from the list.

 The Firewall settings show your current Client IP address.

 Click Add Client IP to have Azure create a rule for that IP address, and then click Save.

 Your Client IP address is likely to change from time to time, and you may not be able to access your server until you create a new firewall rule.
 You can check your IP address using Bing, and then add a single IP address or a range of IP addresses.
 See How to configure firewall settings for details.

-Now that you have a database with some sample data, you're ready to explore using your favorite tools.
+Now that you've completed this SQL Database tutorial and created a database with some sample data, you're ready to explore using your favorite tools.

 If you're familiar with Transact-SQL and SQL Server Management Studio, learn how to Connect and query a SQL database with SSMS.

 If you know Excel, learn how to Connect to SQL database with Excel.

 If you're ready to start coding, see Connect and query your SQL database with C# and Using SQL database from .NET (C#).
 See the Quick start code samples to SQL Database for Node.js, Python, Ruby, Java, PHP and C++ samples and how-to's in addition to C#.